bradcypert/presentations/adaptable-apps-with-flutter/slides.md

 ---
 <!-- _class: lead -->

-# Flutter gives you access to both styles and allow you to choose how you want to represent them.
+# Flutter gives you access to both styles and allows you to choose how you want to represent them.

 ---